Version 2.5 vom 22. Januar 2021.

 CHF IBAN CH20 0070 0110 0006 0378 5

-The account are in CHF and EUR.
+The account is in CHF and accepts payments in any currency.
 Payments need to be issued according to the amounts due in the business contract between the parties / invoices sent to the customer.
 The company offers three different payment methods:

 (a) Bank Transfers Switzerland